A Hatch Chile Makes a Great Content Strategy

 If you don’t happen to live in the Southwest and you’ve had a yen for Hatch chiles lately, you probably have Melissa’s Produce to thank for it.

-Over the past decade, the company has promoted the green chile from a regional specialty to a national obsession with annual chile roastings across the country.
+Over the past two decades, the company has promoted the green chile from a regional specialty to a national obsession with annual chile roastings across the country.

 And they used content to help make that happen.
 Here’s how:

-Joe Hernandez, owner and president of Melissa’s, was one of those folks in the know: He grew up in El Paso, Texas, where Hatch chile season was always a big deal.
+Joe Hernandez, owner and president of Melissa’s, is one of those folks in the know: He grew up in El Paso, Texas, where Hatch chile season is always a big deal.

 The chile’s limited availability enhances its mystique — and offers a story that’s worth telling every year.